-This sample Accounts Receivable Lines tab window shows common grid entry features shared by data entry windows in modules other than Material Requirements Planning and Work Order.
+This sample Accounts Receivable Lines tab window shows common grid entry features shared by data entry windows in modules.

 In addition to the features illustrated below, you can personalize a data entry grid to allow for fast and efficient entry of data.
 Most columns in a grid can be moved, resized, or hidden.
 You can also freeze a column of data so that a particular column remains in view during scrolling.
 You can resize the data entry window, and the Primary and Secondary grids as well.
 All personalizations to grids are saved for your future data entry sessions.